NVIDIA-Merlin/Merlin/examples/quick_start/scripts/ranking/README.md

 ```
   --output_path
                         Folder to save training and logging assets.
-  --save_trained_model_path
+  --save_model_path
                         If provided, model is saved to this path after
                         training.
-  --predict             If enabled, the dataset provided in
-                        --eval_path will be used for prediction (instead
-                        of evaluation).
-The prediction scores for the
+It can be loaded later with --load_model_path
+  --predict_output_path
-                        that dataset will be saved to
+                        If provided the prediction scores will be saved
-                        --predict_output_path,
-                        according to the --predict_output_format choice.
+                        to this path, according to --predict_output_format
-  --predict_keep_cols
+                        and --predict_output_keep_cols
+  --predict_output_keep_cols
                         Comma-separated list of columns to keep in the
                         output prediction file.
 If no columns is
                         provided, all columns are kept together with the
                         prediction scores.
-  --predict_output_path
-                        If provided the prediction scores will be saved
-                        to this path.
   --predict_output_format {parquet,csv,tsv}
                         Format of the output prediction files.
 By
                         default 'parquet', which is the most performant